Dima-369/go-generate-toc-from-markdown-stub/README.md

 ```

 The initial [Python-Markdown](https://github.com/Python-Markdown/markdown) implementation
-I used did not exhibit this behavior, so I prematurely coded this before realizing the easy solution
+I used did not exhibit this behavior, so I prematurely coded this basic implementation for the library
-of just rewriting my markdown files.
+before realizing the easy solution of just rewriting my markdown files.